ChiefMedicalOfficer/sonarr-docker-qbittorrent/README.md

 ```

-Then when setting up a new TV show in Sonarr you can pick any folder [TV] **below** "data" for you shows.
+Then when setting up a new TV show in Sonarr you can pick any folder [TV] **below** "data" for your shows.